saraiesco/Yujin-client/README.md

 # Hira

+Hira means healer in Japanese.
 Hira is a client tracking app for medical clinicians.
 Clinicians are able to view, add, edit, and delete clients.
 Hira also includes calendar view for appointments.
 Notes section coming soon :).

 the live deployed app can be found here: https://hira-a3c2.onrender.com